NosyShark/BatData/README.md

 <br> Output - plots in black and white and plots in color (2 PNGs)
 <br>

 (I have included a plot of the air temperate measured with each bat spp.
-Though it's not relevant to the other plots, it provides a better picture of the background for this study.)
+Though it's not totally beneficial, it provides a better picture of the background for this study.)